YNAB tree logoAustralian flag

 But how can an ordinary person, with an ordinary salary, get so far ahead of their expenses that an entire month’s worth of new paychecks simply lay, unused, on top of the pile?

-The answer is bit by bit, month by month, and budgeting.
+The answer is bit by bit, month by month, and giving every dollar a job.
 Get creative, find ways to spend less, new ways to earn more, and watch your money grow (old).
 Here are some ideas on how to reach that blissful state of being a full month ahead with your bills, car insurance, debt payments, savings goals, and stay there.

 Kiss living paycheck to paycheck goodbye once and for all and start achieving your financial goals.